 Note: The positive battery terminal is marked POS. (+) (a).
 The negative battery terminal is marked NEG. (-) (b).
+See Figure 2-20.

-Note: If the positive battery cable (c) is already attached, skip ahead to step 4.
+Note: If the positive battery cable (c) is already attached, skip ahead to Step 6.
+See Figure 2-20.

-Remove the red boot (d), if present, from the 2. positive battery terminal (a) and attach the red cable (c), positive cable for the electric deck lift (if equipped) and positive cable for the 12V outlet (if equipped) to the positive battery terminal (a) with the bolt (e) and hex nut (f).
+- Locate the cables routed through the conduit along the inward facing side of the battery and separate the positive and negative groupings (each group will be zip-tied together). - 3.
+Slide the red boot (d), if present, back along the positive cable grouping.
+See Figure 2-20. - Attach the positive cable grouping (c) and positive cable for the 12V outlet (if equipped) to the positive battery terminal (a) with the bolt (e) and sems nut (f).
 See Figure 2-20.